ColoredCow/wp-rsvp/README.md

-# RSVP Invitation Plugin
+# RSVP Plugin

 * Organizing events don't have to be a headache anymore.
-We in [coloredcow](https://www.coloredcow.com) have designed a RSVP Invitation Plugin for wordpress that work seamlessly.
+We in [coloredcow](https://www.coloredcow.com) have designed a RSVP Plugin for wordpress that work seamlessly.

 * It manages and track RSVP's online for any event and function.
 You can easily manage your guest and events with our RSVP WordPress Plugin.
 * It provides a better way than using guest list spreadsheets to track your attendees.